Locally-inspired ice cream shops in Singapore

 Address: 55 Chai Chee Drive, #01-198, Singapore 460055

 Opening hours: Wed 4pm to 2am, Thurs-Tues 12pm to 2am

 Image credit: Tom’s Palette

-Veteran ice cream makers Tom’s Palette, have served up over 190 flavours of their house-made gelato over the years.
-This collection includes flavours that would only make sense to locals like Salted Egg Yolk and Nasi Lemak.
+Veteran ice cream makers Tom’s Palette have served up over 190 flavours of their house-made gelato over the years.
+This collection includes flavours that would only make sense to locals, such as Kueh Dadar, Salted Egg Yolk, and Soya Bean Dough Fritters.
+They even had a special Pipagao flavour for CNY 2022!

-Those are the more popular options, while other unorthodox flavours like Tau Sar Piah and Soya Bean Dough Fritters make staggered rotations on the menu.
-A single scoop in a cup goes for $4, while a single scoop in a cone goes for $5.
+A single scoop in a cup is priced from $4, while a single scoop in a cone goes for $5.
 If you want to savour more at home, you can take home a tub of ice cream for $18 too.

 Address: 51 Middle Road, #01-01, Singapore 188959

 Opening hours: Mon-Thurs 12pm to 9:30pm, Fri-Sat 12pm to 10pm, Sun 1pm to 7pm